c4spar/deno-cliffy/packages/command/README.md

 ### Common option types: string, number and boolean

-Optionally you can declare a types after the argument name, separated by colon `<name:type>`.
+Optionally you can declare a type after the argument name, separated by colon `<name:type>`.
 If no type is specified, the type defaults to `string`.
 Following types are availeble per default (*more will be added*):

 * **string:** can be any value

-* **number:** can be any nummeric value
+* **number:** can be any numeric value

 * **boolean:** can be one of: `true`, `false`, `1` or `0`,